-An infamous incident occurred on December 28th, 1984 when Dr. D David Schultz was invited onto 20/20 for a report on the legitimacy of professional wrestling.
+An incident occurred on December 28th, 1984, when Dr. D David Schultz got invited onto 20/20 for a report on the legitimacy of professional wrestling.

 A Tough Start for Dr. D David Schultz